academic work, self initiated projects & commercial jobs

 KMS Team, Munich, Germany

 KMS Team is a renowned agency for brand strategy, design and communication.
-This second internship in my career showed me that the branding industry is the right place for me to work in as designer.
+This second internship in my career showed me that the branding industry is the right place for me to work in as a designer.

 Heye & Partner, Munich, Germany